Mace1059/JJWN/README.md

         - JV - Possibly want to code in a way to detect how many questions there are.
 This way we can alter how often the rankings are re-made and we don't run out of questions.

         - Matchups based on rankings for next _#_ questions
+        - JV - Same as above

-        - Winner at end has most points
+        - Winner at end of each battle has most points

-        - Winner becomes "team captain," points now added up
+        - Winner becomes "team captain," points now added up, "loser" becomes a player for the winning team (does some things for fewer points)

         - Visualization on host screen

     c.
 Even vs Odd Players

         - Need to draw this out !!!
+        - JV - Even players is self-explanatory
+        - JV - For odd players: there is a new first step - everyone answers questions alone for a round (not against anyone).
+At end of round, the lowest scorer becomes attached to the highest scorer (as if they lost to the winner in a 1v1 round).
+This makes it so there are an even number of players at the first round and gives an innitial advantage to the highest individual scorer.

     d.
 Determining winner